 - To make the crust blitz the gingersnap biscuits and sugar in a food processor until they resemble breadcrumbs, with the motor still running carefully pour the butter down the spout of the lid and process until the butter is fully incorporated and the crumbs look like wet sand.
 Press the biscuit crumbs into the bottom and halfway up the sides of a 9-inch springform pan.
 Set aside.

-- In a medium saucepan set over a medium-low heat combine the lime juice, lime, 120ml of the double cream (set the rest aside for later) and gelatin powder and bring to a simmer.
+- In a medium saucepan set over a medium-low heat combine the lime juice, lime zest, 120ml of the double cream (set the rest aside for later) and gelatin powder and bring to a simmer.
 Remove the pan from the heat and add the white chocolate, leave for 5 minutes and stir until smooth.
 Cool to room temperature.

 - In the bowl of an electric mixer whip the remaining cream until it forms soft peaks.
 Transfer the cream into a bowl and set aside.